practicalli/spacemacs/improving-code/index.md

 ## Linting

-Linting tools can be configures with `flycheck` to continually check your code as you are writing it.
-Continuously linting your code picks up little bugs as you type and reduces the ammount of debugging required, as you are changing errors as you make them.
+Linting tools can be added as a `flycheck` service so code is continually checked as you are writing it.
+Continuously linting picks up little bugs as you type and reduces the ammount of debugging required, as you are changing errors as you make them.

-Linting will not pick up everything, however, it will get rid of all the little errors and typos that are easily made yet take time to find and fix.
+Linting will get rid of all the little errors and typos that are easily made, yet take time to find and fix.

 ## Static analyser